Site Search

 Leadership Gifts

-“Engagement with other COVID funds throughout the state as we think about how to be most strategic have been really helpful to understand what others are doing and the implications of how we do our grantmaking activities.”
+“Engagement with other funds throughout the state as we think about how to be most strategic have been really helpful to understand what others are doing and the implications of how we do our grantmaking activities.”

 -Andy Fraizer, Community Foundation of South Jersey